dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ## CORS with named policy and middleware

 CORS Middleware handles cross-origin requests.
-The following code applies CORS policies to all the app's endpoints with the specified origin:
+The following code applies a CORS policy to all the app's endpoints with the specified origins:

 [!code-csharp[](cors/3.1sample/Cors/WebAPI/Startup.cs?name=snippet&highlight=8,14-22,38)]

 The preceding code:

 * Sets the policy name to `_myAllowSpecificOrigins`.
 The policy name is arbitrary.
-* Calls the <xref:Microsoft.AspNetCore.Builder.CorsMiddlewareExtensions.UseCors*> extension method and specifies the CORS policy to use. `UseCors` enables the CORS middleware.
+* Calls the <xref:Microsoft.AspNetCore.Builder.CorsMiddlewareExtensions.UseCors*> extension method and specifies the default CORS policy. `UseCors` adds the CORS middleware.
 * Calls <xref:Microsoft.Extensions.DependencyInjection.CorsServiceCollectionExtensions.AddCors*> with a [lambda expression](/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
 The lambda takes a <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder> object.
 [Configuration options](#cors-policy-options), such as `WithOrigins`, are described later in this article.

 With endpoint routing, the CORS middleware ***must*** be configured to execute between the calls to `UseRouting` and `UseEndpoints`.

-See [Enable CORS in Razor Pages, controllers, and action methods](#ecors) to apply CORS policy at the page, controller, or action level.
+See [Enable CORS in Razor Pages, controllers, and action methods](#ecors) to apply CORS policies at the page, controller, or action level.

 See [Test CORS](#testc) for instructions on testing code similar to the preceding code.